brettgrigsby/Njest/README.md

-### Valid Deposits

-There are 2 transactions in the data set that would qualify as unspendable because they fall below a reasonable dust limit for the time being.
-I chose not to filter those even though they cannot be spent as they are valid transactions and the dust limit will most likely change over time.

-both txs are for Montgomery Scott?

-there are 12 intersecting txids from the 2 data sets.
-They are exactly the same in both sets so should not be recorded twice
+## Njest

+A btc transaction ingester.

+### Considerations for valid transactions

+Beyond the obvious considerations we must make to require >=6 confirmations, there are a few other considerations I made to ensure transactions that contribute to a users balance are 'valid':

+#### Intersecting txids

+There are 12 intersecting txids from the 2 data sets which would make sense if the `listsinceblock` intervals overlapped at all.
+All 12 of these transactions are completely identical which is odd, as you would assume that the `confimations` value would increase over time.
+This may be an arifact of manually created test data though.
+If confirmations did increase with subsequent calls, I would add more logic to update the `confirmations` value in the db for detected intersections.

+txids:
 ```
 '8aa80d8d09ec01163984e214295c2177563aaba4a595267b8a2c0215be8b4d7d',
 'c828a14c948aadb71f4fd25e898bf4c147c6bfa4c26cf950d6026c536c855c9a'